impactlearner/national_front/README.md

-This app is designed to explore those National Parks in the United States with a focus on African-American Hertitage.
+National Treasures is designed to explore those National Parks in the United States with a focus on African-American Hertitage.
 Users may get an overview of the parks' themes and save the parks to a dashboard to plan a trip.
 This project is created with a Ruby on Rails backend and a React frontend.

 The application logic is contained in the controllers.